coctails-api/coctails/README.md

 > **Note** Check out `application.properties` and `application.yml` files

 ## IMPORTANT
 Application is being updated every week.
-Check change.log for more details what has been changes It's not final version of readmie.
+Check change.log for more details what has been changes.
+It's not final version of readmie.